 Despite wanting to work more, some low-wage workers struggle to receive enough hours from their employer to make ends meet.
 A report using 2015 data found that 6.4 million workers were involuntary part-time, meaning they wanted to work full-time but were only offered part-time hours.
 According to the report, "involuntary part-time work is increasing almost five times faster than part-time work and about 18 times faster than all work."
-Workers ages 25-54 comprise almost 58 percent of all involuntary part-time workers and workers of color are more likely to be involuntary part-time.
-Black and Latino workers together represent 41 percent of all involuntary part-time workers.
+Workers ages 25-54 comprise almost 58 percent of all involuntary part-time workers together represent 41 percent of all involuntary part-time workers.
 These populations are disproportionately affected by the ABAWD time limits.

-Compounding these challenges, 83 percent of part-time workers report having unstable work schedules.12 About half of low-wage hourly workers do not have 9-to-5, Monday-through-Friday jobs.13 A recent study found that 40 percent of hourly workers ages 26 to 32 receive one week or less advance notice of their job schedules.14 Unstable schedules make it difficult for workers to arrange transportation, arrange child care, attend job training or school, hold a second job, manage their budgets, and maintain a stable income.15
+Compounding these challenges, 83 percent of part-time workers report having unstable work schedules.
+About half of low-wage hourly workers do not have 9-to-5, Monday-through-Friday jobs.
+A recent study found that 40 percent of hourly workers ages 26 to 32 receive one week or less advance notice of their job schedules.
+Unstable schedules make it difficult for workers to arrange transportation, arrange child care, attend job training or school, hold a second job, manage their budgets, and maintain a stable income.

-Programs that impose work requirements pose a particular challenge for workers with volatile schedules16 If their employer schedules them for fewer hours, their wages decrease, and they are at risk of losing benefits.
+Programs that impose work requirements pose a particular challenge for workers with volatile schedules If their employer schedules them for fewer hours, their wages decrease, and they are at risk of losing benefits.
 Many workers may also lose benefits if they fail to submit paperwork to document constantly shifting hours of work.
 Most low-wage workers do not have access to paid leave, so they exist in a precarious financial situation, susceptible to losing their job simply for taking a day off to recover from illness or taking a loved one to the doctor.